ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/multiple_logic_files/docs/readme_genai_example.md

 #   3_rules.response contains all logic

-cd ..   # Important!  else you get TypeError: ...
-als genai --using=genai-utils_fixed --project-name=genai_demo_no_logic_fixed --retries=-1 --repaired-response=genai_demo_no_logic/docs/fixup/response_fixup.json
+cd ..   # This cd is important!  (else you get TypeError: ...) als genai --using=genai-utils_fixed --project-name=genai_demo_no_logic_fixed --retries=-1 --repaired-response=genai_demo_no_logic/docs/fixup/response_fixup.json

-# or...
+# or, --repaired-response now supports a directory of data model / rule models:
 als genai --using=genai-utils_fixed --project-name=genai_demo_no_logic_fixed --retries=-1 --repaired-response=genai_demo_no_logic/docs/fixup
 ```

 ## Test

-To test, update a customer name to "x".
+To test, open and start `genai_demo_no_logic_fixed`, and use the Admin app to update a customer name to "x".
+This should trigger a constraint message.